 Depending upon the signals the hypothalamus receives from leptin and insulin, it activates certain hormones to bring or keep your fat levels at what it “thinks” is your healthy level.
 Besides adjusting your appetite, the hypothalamus also regulates your energy expenditure.
 For instance, if it receives the signal that you’re carrying too much fat, it will make you fidget more so that you subconsciously exercise off those extra calories.
 If you’ve not been getting enough calories, it will make you tired or lethargic to conserve energy.

-The digestive system, particularly gut bacteria, has a huge effect on the metabolism.
+The digestive system, particularly gut bacteria, has a huge effect on metabolism.
 There are 100 trillion bacteria living in your digestive system.
 Throughout our lives, we ingest these microscopic bacteria through the foods we eat and drink.
-We also ingest or absorb them by things we put in or near our mouths and noses.
-For instance, we can and do routinely obtain a massive amount of gut bacteria by touching something in the environment and then putting our hands in or near our mouths or noses.
+We also ingest or absorb them through things we put in or near our mouths and noses.
+For instance, we routinely obtain a massive amount of gut bacteria by touching something in the environment and then putting our hands in or near our mouths or noses.

 Research shows that an estimated 500 species of bacteria live in the adult human intestine.
-However, the majority of gut bacteria belongs to just two categories of species: the Firmicutes and the Bacteroidetes.
+However, the majority of gut bacteria belong to just two categories of species: the Firmicutes and the Bacteroidetes.

 Scientific studies indicate Firmicutes bacteria may promote weight gain because they do something other bacteria can’t; namely, they digest complex carbohydrates and turn them into glucose and fatty acids.
 The intestine then absorbs these compounds into your bloodstream.
 Thus, Firmicutes bacteria not only “help” you obtain more calories through your diet, but they also increase glucose levels in your bloodstream.
 This glucose triggers a release of insulin, encouraging fat storage.

-Insulin: This hormone is responsible for clearing excess glucose from the bloodstream.
+Insulin: Insulin, a hormone produced by the pancreas, regulates blood glucose levels.
+It also helps the liver, lipids, and muscles store glucose.
+Lastly, it regulates your body’s glucose, fat, and protein metabolism.
 Insulin usually transports insulin to the cells.
 However, if the cells will not open to accept the glucose (insulin resistance), the insulin transports it to the fat cells.
 Also, if a large amount of glucose is dumped into the bloodstream all at once, insulin will take most of it to the fat cells to avoid dangerously high glucose levels.

 Cortisol triggers the release of insulin to get glucose into the cells for energy to deal with short-term stress.
 If you’re attacked by a lion, you’ll have the extra energy you need to run or fight this beast.
 During the confrontation (or flight), you’ll burn off the excess glucose.
 After you’ve dealt with the lion, the natural relaxation response of your body sets in.
 Your systems return to normal.